abmantha/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

-I used Udacity's given data set only.
+For this model, I used Udacity's given data set only.
 I did implement some basic augmentation that I will describe below.

 ### Model Architecture and Training Strategy